Cassandra (novel): Plot

 Cassandra soon begins to suspect—but does not want to believe—that Helen is not in Troy, after all.
 No one is permitted to see her, and Cassandra has seen Paris' former wife Oenone leaving his room.
 However, she is unable to accept that Troy—that her father—would continue to prepare for a war if its premise were false.
 When Paris finally tells her explicitly what she already knows, she protests to her father, but he rejects her plea to negotiate peace and orders her to be silent.
 Thus Cassandra's traditional role—as the seeress who tells the truth but is not believed—is reinterpreted.
 She knows the truth, but Priam knows it too; she cannot persuade anyone of the truth, but only because she is forbidden to speak of it.
 Although she feels miserable, she still loves and trusts Priam and cannot betray his secret.

 Although Priam's political motives ostensibly drive Troy to war, the palace guard Eumelos is the true force behind the conflict.
 He manipulates Priam and the public until they believe the war is necessary and forget that the stakes are nothing but Helen.
 Gradually he increases the pressure on the Trojan population, including Cassandra.
 Anchises explains that Eumelos, by convincing the Trojans that the Greeks were enemies and inciting them to fight, made his own military state necessary and was thus able to rise to power.

 One of Eumelos' guards, Andron, becomes Polyxena's lover, but when Achilles demands her in exchange for Hector's body, Andron does not object—rather, he offers her to Achilles without remorse.
-Later Eumelos plans to lure Achilles into a trap by stationing Polyxena in the temple, and for Polyxena's sake Cassandra refuses to comply with his scheme, threatening to reveal it.
+Later Eumelos plans to lure Achilles into a trap by stationing Polyxena in the temple.
+For Polyxena's sake Cassandra refuses to comply with his scheme, threatening to reveal it.
 Priam promptly has her imprisoned in the heroes' graveyard.
 Eumelos executes his plan after all, and Achilles is killed, requesting as he dies that Odysseus sacrifice Polyxena at his grave for her betrayal.
 Later when the Greeks come to take her away, Polyxena asks Cassandra to kill her, but Cassandra has discarded her dagger and cannot spare her sister.